Anti-Quebec sentiment

 Anti-Quebec sentiment (Sentiment anti-Québécois) is a form of prejudice which is expressed toward the government, culture, and/or the francophone people of Quebec.
 This prejudice must be distinguished from legitimate criticism of Quebec society or the Government of Quebec, though the question of what qualifies as legitimate criticism and mere prejudice is itself controversial.
-Some critics argue that allegations of Quebec bashing are sometimes used to deflect legitimate criticism of Quebec society, government, or public policies.
+Quebec bashing is sometimes presented as legitimate criticism of Quebec society, government, or public policies.

 Québec bashing

 The French-language media in Quebec, particularly Quebecor, has termed anti-Quebec sentiment Québec bashing—what it perceives as hateful, anti-Quebec coverage in the English-language media.
 It mostly cites examples from the English-Canadian media, and occasionally in coverage from other countries, often based on Canadian sources.
 Some sovereignist journalists and academics noted that unfavourable depictions of the province by the media increased in the late 1990s after the unsuccessful 1995 Quebec referendum on independence.
 Quebec-bashing has been denounced as dishonest, false, defamatory prejudiced, racist, colonialist, or hate speech by many people of all origins and political colours in Quebec.